Expires 12/5/16 @ 11:59pm EST. $249 min. purchase.

 Wall bumper door stops are common in commercial applications.
 They are installed on the wall at the same height as the door knob and use a rubber bumper to cushion the door knob’s impact.

 Hook door stops, also know as hinge door stops, combine the floor mounted door stop with a hook and eyelet.
 The hook is attached to the door stop and the eyelet to the door, making this door stop dual-purpose.
 It will prevent the door from opening too far, but can also be used to keep the door open.

 Kickdown door stops, also called flip down door stops, are attached to the bottom of the door and function like a kickstand on a bicycle.
 These actually hold a door open, rather than preventing it from opening too far or hitting a wall.
 Kickdown or flip down door stops are commonly used on outside doors that are opened frequently and need something to help prop them open.
 They are particularly convenient to use because they are attached to the door, eliminating the tripping hazard of installing something on the floor.

 Wedge door stops are one of the simplest forms of doorstop, consisting of a single wedge shaped piece that is tucked under the edge of a door to keep it from moving in one direction or another.
 These do not need to be attached to the floor or door in any way, and can be moved between different doors as needed.

-Most door stops are simply screwed to the door, wall or floor that they attach to.
-They should be firmly attached, as doors can sometimes be opened rather forcefully, so you may need to drill a guide holes for a screw.
+Most door stops can be installed quite simply by being screwed to the door, wall or floor that they are intended to attach to.
+You’ll want to make sure that your hardware is firmly attached, as doors can sometimes be opened rather forcefully.
+So a drywall anchor may be required for installation on some walls, and doors or moldings that are made of solid wood may require you to drill guide holes for each screw.